MPH Occupational Health / Course details

 - Measurement error and validity

-- Longitudinal studies, bias, confounding and imputation of causality
+- Longitudinal studies, bias, and confounding

 - Epidemiology in the context of health services research, policy and planning